Radibor

-Radibor (German) or Radwor (Upper Sorbian, /hsb/) is a municipality in Saxony in Germany.
+Radibor (German) or Radwor (/hsb/) is a municipality in Saxony in Germany.
 It is situated in Upper Lusatia about 10 km north of Bautzen, which is also the main city of the District of Bautzen to which Radibor belongs.

 Radibor was first mentioned in a written source in 1359.
 Its name is of Sorbian origin and generally means "place of the council".
 The municipality belongs to the central settlement area of the Sorbs.